glennmkhonto/djangoPotfolio/README.md

 # djangoPortfolio

-# Please be careful not to expose you IP address to the wrong people as some part of the code can expose it, However I did not manage to intergrate it in the entire project but the code is within the project
+# Please be careful not to expose your IP address to the wrong people as some part of the code can expose it, However I did not manage to intergrate it in the entire project but the code is within the project under, the code is under views.py

 Welcome to the portfolio I built with Django as a framework